Lungren2/PyProcessor/README.md

---site-name          IIS site name (for IIS optimization) --video-path         Path to video content directory (for IIS) --enable-http2       Enable HTTP/2 protocol (for IIS) --enable-cors        Enable CORS headers (for IIS) --cors-origin        CORS origin value (for IIS) --output-config      Output path for server configuration (for Nginx)
+--site-name          IIS site name (for IIS optimization) --video-path         Path to video content directory (for IIS) --enable-http2       Enable HTTP/2 protocol (for IIS) --enable-http3       Enable HTTP/3 with Alt-Svc headers (for IIS or Nginx) --enable-cors        Enable CORS headers (for IIS) --cors-origin        CORS origin value (for IIS) --output-config      Output path for server configuration (for Nginx)